esvin2661/Agentic-AI-WTH-Building-Agent-to-Agent-Systems-in-Azure/README.md

 ### Challenge 02: Deploy Core Agents
 Deploy the Monitor Agent, Anomaly Detector, Resource Optimizer, and Alert Manager using Durable Functions.

+## Challenge 03: Integrate Semanti Kernel
+Use Semantic Kernel to enhance agent reasoning and decision-making.

-### Challenge 03: Enable Agentic Communication
+### Challenge 04: Enable Agentic Communication
 Implement A2A protocols to allow agents to share state and delegate tasks.

-### Challenge 04: Integrate Semantic Kernel
-Use Semantic Kernel to enhance agent reasoning and decision-making.

 ### Challenge 05: Monitor and Visualize
 Configure Azure Monitor and Application Insights to track agent activity and system health.